Arrow Icon

 Food or medicine?

-Don’t make them vomit
+Don’t try to vomit

 1 If you have an adrenaline device, use it

-2 Call 112 and say "anaphylaxis" (an-a-fi-LAK-sis)
+2 Call 999 and say "anaphylaxis" (an-a-fi-LAK-sis)

-4 Lay them flat with feet raised
+4 Lie down flat with feet raised

 Know the signs

-Anaphylaxis symptoms vary, action shouldn't
+Anaphylaxis symptoms vary; action shouldn't

 Severe allergic reactions don’t follow rules.
 Symptoms can appear in any combination, within minutes or a few hours

-Anaphylaxis symptoms vary, action shouldn't Anaphylaxis symptoms vary, action shouldn't
+Anaphylaxis symptoms vary; action shouldn't Anaphylaxis symptoms vary; action shouldn't

-1. Confusion, sudden changes in behaviour1,2,3
+1. Sudden changes in behaviour1,2,3

 3. Swollen tongue or throat1,2,3

-4. Wheezingand difficulty breathing1,2,3
+4. Wheezing and difficulty breathing1,2,3

-6. Diarrhoea, feeling or being sick 1,2,3
+6. Diarrhoea, feeling or being sick1,2,3

 If in doubt,

-Create a safety net wherever they go
+Create a powerful safety net

 tick-sign

-Create a plan with your child's doctor
+Create a plan with your doctor

 tick-sign

-Practice the steps with your child before a reaction happens
+Practice the steps before a reaction happens

 tick-sign